kainlite/fancyflask/README.md

 To be able to run in kubernetes there is an additional prerequisite, you will need to either install:
 * [minikube](https://minikube.sigs.k8s.io/docs/start/)
 * [kind](https://kind.sigs.k8s.io/)

+To be able to deploy you will need:
 * [sops](https://github.com/mozilla/sops)
 * [helm](https://helm.sh/docs/intro/install/)
 * [helm-secrets](https://github.com/jkroepke/helm-secrets#sops)